Mr. Potato Head: Creation

 In 1951, Lerner completed a prototype for Funny Face Man.
 Finding a buyer was initially a challenge because companies thought consumers would be hesitant to waste food so soon after the rationing that was widespread during World War II.
 However, Post Cereals purchased the rights to Funny Face Man that same year, with plans to include the kits in breakfast cereal boxes.
-Just a few months later (in 1952), the toy company Hassenfeld Brothers (now known as Hasbro) and Lerner bought back the rights to Funny Face Man kits from Post.
+Just a few months later, the toy company Hassenfeld Brothers (now known as Hasbro) and Lerner bought back the rights to Funny Face Man kits from Post.
 In Hasbro's version, the kits included a styrofoam head.
 However, because the styrofoam head had limited reusability, the packaging still recommended that the accessories be affixed to potatoes or other produce.

 On April 30, 1952, Mr. Potato Head became the first toy advertised on television.
-The campaign was also the first to be aimed directly at children; before this, commercials were only targeted at adults, including toy advertisements.
-The commercial revolutionized marketing by focusing on children as a target audience and encouraging them to ask their parents to buy the product (a concept that came to be known as the "nag factor").
-Additionally, between 1949 and 1952, television sales had increased exponentially, and a massive polio outbreak in 1952 resulted in children spending more time indoors.
+The campaign was also the first to be aimed directly at children; before this, television commercials were mostly targeted at adults.
+The commercial revolutionized marketing by focusing on children as a target audience and encouraging them to convince their parents to buy the product (a concept that came to be known as the "nag factor").
+Additionally, between 1949 and 1952, television sales had increased exponentially, and a massive polio outbreak in 1952 resulted in children spending even more time indoors.
 Over one million kits were sold in the first year.